 Call them fillers or call them sealants (people often use the terms interchangeably), but it’s a good bet if you’re involved with concrete work, you’ve run into determining what to do with the joints.
+Deciding on polyurea joint filler might be your best bet.

 On a vertical surface, the answer is easy: use a non-sag sealant to keep moisture from migrating through the concrete in either direction.
 For horizontal work, the answer is a bit more complicated since jobs done properly will have saw-cut contraction/control joints and construction joints.